 Students in EMT, Advanced EMT, and Paramedic must achieve a grade of C or better in all EMS curriculum required courses (Areas I-V) and a cumulative 2.0 grade point average at Wallace Community College to receive a short certificate, certificate or associate in applied science degree.
 Prior to participation in Advanced EMT clinical training each student must have successfully completed an EMT program and possess an Alabama EMT license.
-Prior to entering the Paramedic phase, students must possess a valid Alabama Advanced EMT license.
-BIO 201 is a prerequisite to Paramedic entry.
+Prior to entering Paramedic level courses in either the A.A.S. or Certificate options, students must possess a valid Alabama Advanced EMT license and have completed BIO201, Anatomy and Physiology I, with a grade of C or higher.
 MTH 100, ENG 101, SPH 106/107, and CIS 146 or documented computer competency must be completed prior to entering the last semester of the paramedic certificate curriculum.
 All EMS students must maintain American Heart Association Basic Cardiac Life Support (BCLS) certification at the Healthcare Provider Level.